Kate Lundy

-Kate Alexandra Lundy (born 15 December 1967) is a former Labor Party member of the Australian Senate, representing the Australian Capital Territory.
+Kate Alexandra Lundy (born 15 December 1967) is an Australian former politician.
+She was a Labor Party member of the Australian Senate, representing the Australian Capital Territory.
 Lundy served as the Minister for Multicultural Affairs and the Minister Assisting for the Digital Economy in the Second Rudd Ministry; having previously served as the Minister for Sport and the Minister Assisting the Minister for Industry and Innovation.

 Background and early career

 Born in Sydney, Lundy left school without completing Year 11 and did not tell her parents.
 She went to work on a construction site.
 She became the trade union representative and began her career in the Building Workers' Industrial Union.